phruederi/MPIPZ_SPP_workshop/RNA-Seq/tutorials/RNA-Seq_alignment.md

 tree ~/tree RNA-Seq_align_data
 ```

-A fixed script `workshop_align_singleend_answer.sh` at your home folder can be used as a reference.
+`workshop_align_singleend_answer.sh` at your home folder can be used as a reference.

 ## References